 In the 19th and 20th centuries, it was common for a prosperous middle class family to have a number of paid servants, or staff, most of whom both lived and worked in the home.
 The Haas and Lilienthal families had close to 6-7 people in their employment at any given time.
 Their staff was comprised of a chauffeur, an upstairs maid, a downstairs maid, a nursemaid (nanny), a laundryman, a cook and a waitress.
 Census records show that the household staff was comprised of immigrants from Nova Scotia, China, Japan, Ireland, Germany, and France.

 TILLIE RICHTER - COOK

 MORTON VRANG - CHAUFFEUR

-His connection to the Haas-Lilienthal House was initially with the children of Charles and Fanny, Madeline and Billy Haas (William).
-After both parents passed away in the span of seven years, the children and their maid moved into the suite built for them by Alice and Sam.
-He built a doll house for the girls and designed the train layout for Billy (both of which are still in the house today).
+His connection to the Haas-Lilienthal House was initially through the children of Charles and Fanny Haas, Madeline and Billy.
+After the death of both their parents, the children and their maid moved into the suite built for them by Samuel and Alice Lilienthal in 1927.
+Morton built a doll house for the girls and designed the train layout for Billy.
+Both of which are still in the house today.